 It has been about a month since the last earnings report for Crown Castle (CCI).
 Shares have added about 3.1% in that time frame, outperforming the S&P 500.

 Will the recent positive trend continue leading up to its next earnings release, or is Crown Castle due for a pullback?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.

-Crown Castle Misses Q4 FFO Estimates, Raises '19 View
+Crown Castle Beats Q2 FFO Estimates, Raises '21 Guidance

-Crown Castle exited 2018 with cash and cash equivalents of $277 million, down from $314 million reported at the end of 2017.
-Furthermore, as of Dec 31, 2018, the company generated around $2.5 billion of net cash from operating activities compared with $2.0 billion reported in the year-ago period.
+Crown Castle exited second-quarter 2021 with cash and cash equivalents of $339 million, up from the $232 million reported at the end of Dec 31, 2020.

 How Have Estimates Been Moving Since Then?

-Currently, Crown Castle has a nice Growth Score of B, though it is lagging a bit on the Momentum Score front with a C. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+At this time, Crown Castle has an average Growth Score of C, though it is lagging a bit on the Momentum Score front with a D. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Crown Castle International Corporation (CCI) : Free Stock Analysis Report

 To read this article on Zacks.com click here.